 1. Add citric acid and boiling water to a glass bowl and mix until dissolved.

-2. Add remaining ingredients and stir, then allow to cool.
+2. Add clear alcohol and stir, then allow to cool.

 Fill rinse aid compartment with mixture, as required.

 〉I have worked out my compartment size is about 120 g/ml but you may have a little left over.
 If so, store it in a glass jar (I keep any extra in a dark cupboard, but the fridge will help extend shelf life further).